Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 Note: The page overlay doesn't display on individual blog posts, events, or products.

-Use the tweaks in the Page Overlay Options section of the Style Editor to adjust where the overlay text displays and change the spacing.
+Use the tweaks in the Page Overlay Options section of Site Styles to change where the overlay text displays and the spacing.

 - Show Page Title - Display or hide the title.

 - Show Page Description - Display or hide the description.

 - Use the Max Width tweaks to set the maximum widths for different browser sizes.

 Adjust the style with the Page Overlay Typography section.

 Experiment with the tweaks in the Page Overlay section of Site Styles to adjust the overlay's color.

 - Adjust the transparency with the Overlay Opacity tweak.
 To make the color disappear, set the opacity to 0.